ysglh/DeepVideoAnalytics/readme.md

 - Explore data, manually run code & tasks without UI via a jupyter notebook [explore.ipynb](experiments/Notebooks/explore.ipynb)
 - [Some documentation on design decision, architecture and deployment](/notes/readme.md).

-## Out of box support for several models
+## Several models included out of the box
+**We take significant efforts to ensure that following models (code+weights included) work without having to write any code.**

 - [x] Indexing using Google inception V3 trained on Imagenet
 - [x] [Single Shot Detector (SSD) Multibox 300 training using VOC](https://github.com/balancap/SSD-Tensorflow)
 - [x] Alexnet using Pytorch  (disabled by default; set ALEX_ENABLE=1 in environment variable to use)